verath/hacky-easter-2019/24-CAPTEG/README.md

 simple.
 You are shown an image containing (among other things) some number of eggs (of varying colors) and your task is to answer how many eggs are in the image.
-The hard part is that you only have a very short time (aprox.
-7 seconds) to provide an answer, and that you must answer correctly 42 times in a row:
+The hard part is that you only have a very short time (approx. 7 seconds) to provide an answer, and that you must answer correctly 42 times in a row:

 ![capteg_index.png](capteg_index.png)

-The remainder of this writeup will be structured around the following steps, which were taken in order to solve the level:
+The remainder of this write up will be structured around the following steps, which were taken in order to solve the level:

 1. Downloading training data